NavjotSingh13/Namaste-React/Chapter 7 - Finding The Path/qyestions.md

 Ans.
 When we say dynamic routing, we mean routing that takes place as your app is rendering, not in a configuration or convention outside of a running app.
 That means almost everything is a component in React Router.

 Q17.
 What is useParams hook?
+Ans. useParams is a Client Component hook that lets you read a route's dynamic params filled in by the current URL.